 Unemployment insurance ("Arbeitslosenversicherung") is deducted from salaries at source.
 The employee does not have to worry about them.
 As a rule, the employer is responsible for paying half of the contribution towards unemployment insurance, the employee the other half.
 The employer registers his employee with the respective health insurance provider who then automatically forwards the registration to all the other social security providers.

-Pursuant to § 341 SGB III, the contribution rate totals 2.5% of the gross income subject to contributions, whereby so-called annual income thresholds of 80.400 euros in the west and 73.800 euros in the east of Germany have applied since 1 January 2019.
+Pursuant to § 341 SGB III, the contribution rate totals 2.5% of the gross income subject to contributions, whereby so-called annual income thresholds of 82.800 euros in the west and 77.400 euros in the east of Germany apply as of January 1, 2020.
 Income exceeding these thresholds no longer has an impact on the contribution payable.

 Within the unemployment insurance scheme, the local employment agency ("Agentur für Arbeit") actively promotes employment (mediation, further training) and provides income support ("Arbeitslosengeld").